Tomu98/Expense-Tracker-API/README.md

 # Expense Tracker API

 Expense Tracker API is a backend application designed to allow users to manage their personal expenses.
-Users can register, log in, update their username or delete their account, and perform CRUD (Create, Read, Update and Delete) operations on their expenses.
+Users can register, log in, update their username or delete their account, and perform CRUD operations on their expenses.
 The API also features a filtering system to search for expenses by dates and categories.